Public Policy

 • Staff Training Certificate Courses: These intensive online courses are self-directed learning opportunities that help build the added qualifications you and your staff need in today’s world.
 Each certificate course covers all thirteen core competencies required to run a camp successfully and includes curriculum components suited to a variety of learning styles.
 Courses range from Entry-Level programs staff to Middle Managers to Camp Directors.

-Connect to Other EPIC Members
+Connect with Other EPIC Members

 If you are interested in connecting with someone in your local office or region, please contact the membership representative in your area.